What Is a Judgement? Understanding Its Impact on Your Finances and How to Avoid It

 - Garnishee Order: A creditor can apply for a garnishee order to deduct money directly from your salary or wages until the debt is settled.

-It is possible to have a judgment removed from your credit report under certain conditions:
+It is possible to have a judgement removed from your credit report under certain conditions:

-- Lack of Knowledge: If you were unaware of the legal action and have a valid defense that was not previously raised, you can apply to have the judgment rescinded.
+- Lack of Knowledge: If you were unaware of the legal action and have a valid defence that was not previously raised, you can apply to have the judgment rescinded.

 - Debt Settled: If you’ve paid off the debt in full, the creditor may agree to have the judgment removed.